 - When the shapeshifting boss Shadow is defeated in Castlevania: Harmony of Dissonance, it shifts rapidly through its three forms before burning away.

 - Defeating Wilfre in Drawn to Life: The Next Chapter will cause this to happen to him.

-- A more mundane version in Phoenix Wright: Ace Attorney - Dual Destinies : The Phantom, during his Villainous Breakdown, starts tearing off every single mask he has in an effort to find what his true face is (he had spent so long impersonating others he forgot his own identity).
-Just as he finally makes it to the last one, he's shot, and collapses out of sight before anyone can see what he looks like.
+- A more mundane version in Phoenix Wright: Ace Attorney - Dual Destinies : the phantom, during his Villainous Breakdown, starts tearing off every single mask he has in an effort to find what his true face is, as he had spent so long impersonating others that he forgot his own identity.
+Just as he finally makes it to the last one, he's shot by a sniper, and collapses out of sight before anyone can see what he looks like.

 - The introductory episode for Clayface in Batman: The Animated Series, "Feat of Clay", had Bats trick him into entering a room filled with TVs showing all the roles he'd played over the years (he'd been an actor).
 He started convulsing and turning into them at random (see the quote above); as he smashed the TVs, he was electrocuted.
 However, at the end it turns out the whole thing was an act, or at least the dying part, and Clayface survived, making this a subversion.

 - Happened to Chameleon in the Spider-Man: The Animated Series.
 In this case, it was his belt malfunctioning after Spider-Man attacked him, as he needed the technology to shapeshift.

 - Happened in Futurama to a shapeshifter who used his powers to juggle several different women in simultaneous relationships.
 Being confronted by all of them at once leads to him rapidly changing his appearance to appeal to each one (and to them beating the crap out of him so bad he starts to mix up aspects of the different forms before giving up and showing his true form).